 - I can't wait to be a Buckeye!
 What can I do in the summer before my freshman year?

 Ohio State offers many pre-enrollment programs throughout the summer for you to participate in educational, leadership, or adventure activities; develop new friendships; learn how to take advantage of university resources; and connect with upperclass students, staff, and faculty who can help guide the way at Ohio.
 Summer pre-enrollment programs are designed just for incoming first-year students.
 These trips and programs ease the transition to college by connecting you to peers and allowing you to find a place and passion at Ohio State—all while participating in fun and challenging activities.
-Check out the programs coordinated by First Year Experience: the Buckeye Leadership Connection, the Leadership Collaborative, and Camp Buckeye/Buckeye Adventures.
+Check out the programs coordinated by First Year Experience: the Leadership Collaborative and Camp Buckeye/Buckeye Adventures.

 You can also start looking for a campus job in the summer.
 Many continuing students secure their campus jobs in the spring for the following year.
 Check out the following resources to get a jumpstart on your job hunt: